-Tom Barber explains how he has kept motivated this year and shares some tips and guidance to keep your motivation going, even during these unprecedented times.
+Tom Barber explains how he keeps motivated and shares some tips and guidance to keep your motivation going.

 How, in sporting terms, can you best stay motivated and hungry to carry on training, competing, striving for your own version of success?

 Of course, success looks different to us all: it could be striving to represent your country at the Olympics, or simply attending your local club to enjoy yourself for a few hours on a weeknight.